Aaron Swartz: Amendment to Computer Fraud and Abuse Act

 Lawrence Lessig wrote of the bill, "this is a critically important change....
 The CFAA was the hook for the government's bullying....
 This law would remove that hook.
 In a single line: no longer would it be a felony to breach a contract."
 Professor Orin Kerr, a specialist in the nexus between computer law and criminal law, wrote that he had been arguing for precisely this sort of reform of the Act for years.
-The ACLU, too, has called for reform of the CFAA to "remove the dangerously broad criminalization of online activity."
+The ACLU, too, has called for reform of the CFAA to "remove the dangerously broad criminalization of online activity".
 The EFF has mounted a campaign for these reforms.
 Lessig's inaugural Chair lecture as Furman Professor of Law and Leadership was entitled Aaron's Laws: Law and Justice in a Digital Age; he dedicated the lecture to Swartz.

 The Aaron's Law bill stalled in committee.
 Brian Knappenberger alleges this was due to Oracle Corporation's financial interest in maintaining the status quo.

 Fair Access to Science and Technology Research Act

 The Fair Access to Science and Technology Research Act (FASTR) is a bill that would mandate earlier public release of taxpayer-funded research.
-FASTR has been described as "The Other Aaron's Law."
+FASTR has been described as "The Other Aaron's Law".

-Senator Ron Wyden (D-Ore.) and Senator John Cornyn (R-Tex.) introduced the Senate version in 2013, 2015, and 2017 while the bill was introduced to the House by Reps.
-Zoe Lofgren (D-Calif.), Mike Doyle (D-Pa.) and Kevin Yoder (R-Kans.).
+Senators Ron Wyden (D-Ore.) and John Cornyn (R-Tex.) introduced the Senate version in 2013, 2015 and 2017, while the bill was introduced to the House of Representatives by representatives Zoe Lofgren (D-Calif.), Mike Doyle (D-Pa.) and Kevin Yoder (R-Kans.).
 Senator Wyden wrote of the bill, "the FASTR act provides that access to taxpayer funded research should never be hidden behind a paywall."